FlowScale-AI/flowscale-nodes/README.md

 - 📝 Text Processing: Load, save, and process text content
 - 🧰 Multi-file handling: Batch upload multiple files together

+## Image Format Support! 🎨

+We support modern, high-quality image formats, other than just jpg, jpeg, png and webp:

+### AVIF Format
+- ✨ Better quality than JPEG at smaller file sizes
+- 🚀 Perfect for web and storage
+- 💾 Save up to 50% storage space

+### HEIF Format
+- 📱 Used by modern phones and devices
+- 🖼️ High quality at small sizes
+- 🎯 Great for photos and artwork

 ## Enhanced FlowScale Integration

 When used with FlowScale, these nodes unlock additional capabilities: